rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 There are multiple *satans* in the Old Testament, multiple accusers.
 And there are even cases of God acting as an accuser (such as to David, or to Israel).
 Over time, the proper noun, Satan, came to be understood as the serpent in the garden, the first spirit to rebel against God.
-While the exact nature of Satan can seem unclear -- *he either pretends to be all powerful or that doesn't even exist* -- what else can we expect from the father of lies?
+While the exact nature of Satan can seem unclear -- *he either pretends to be all powerful or pretends that he doesn't exist* -- what else can we expect from the father of lies?

 ???+ quote "John 8:44"
     Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.